-Research on Forecastability, Mutual Information, and the Limits of Prediction
+Research on Forecastability and the Limits of Prediction

 Forecastability is a property of the data, not the model.
 This page presents research on measuring forecastability using auto-mutual information (AMI) and entropy.
 It addresses a prior problem, before model selection or benchmarking: determining how much of the future is knowable from the past.